Chapter One: The First Step

 Seeing as all the Pokemon were now happily slumbering away, their trainers joined them soon after.

 Waking up the next morning reminded the group that they'd basically forgotten dinner the night before.
-Ash and Leaf hastily gave their famished teams a can of Pokemon food for each one.
+Ash and Leaf hastily gave each of their famished teammates a can of Pokemon food.
 Pyro, Saur, and Spearow ate rather cleanly.
 Pichu on the other hand…

-They all basically stopped eating to gape at Pichu as the mouse shoveled food into his mouth like a never-ending conveyer belt.
+They all stopped eating to gape at Pichu as the mouse shoveled food into his mouth like a starving beast.
 Crumbs got everywhere and his cheek pouches were swelling rapidly.

 Ash put a stop to that.
 "Pichu, slow down!
 You don't want to choke!"